-All trustees have signed the Code of Conduct document.
+All trustees have signed the Code of Conduct document

-The Personnel and Pay Committee, the Education Committee, and the Premises, Health and Safety Committee each met three times in 2018-19 academic year while the Finance Committee met twice in the same period.
+The Pay and Personnel Committee, the Education Committee, and the Premises, Health and Safety Committee each met three times in 2019-20 academic year.

 The Finance Committee is a sub-committee of the main Governing Body.
 Its purpose is to plan and recommend budget for approval by the Full Governing Body.
 It obtains regular reports from the School Business Manager and from the Academy's Auditors.
-The Finance Committee has formally met twice during the year.
+The Finance Committee has formally met four times during the year.
 Attendance at meetings in the year was as follows: